KSDunne/whisper_riding_school/README.md

 - [Chrome DevTools](https://developer.chrome.com/docs/devtools/)
 - [Google Maps](https://www.google.com/maps)
 - [YouTube](https://www.youtube.com/)
 - [ChatGPT](https://chat.openai.com/) Note: AI was used for text content inspiration, not code.
-Text generated was heavily edited by developer.
 - [Perplexity AI](https://www.perplexity.ai/) Note: AI was used for text content inspiration, not code.

+The queries used for the educational sections of the website on chat gpt and perplexity.ai were as follows:

+"Write 4 lines about dressage / horse polo / horse ball / western riding in an educational tone"

 Text generated was heavily edited by developer.

 ## Testing